 - Social Security.
 Understand ex-spouse benefits and how they affect you.

 - Divorce decree provisions.
-Review any provisions regarding alimony and remarriage, life insurance, child support, and additional provisions for kids from your prior marriage.
+Review any provisions regarding alimony and remarriage, life insurance, child support, and additional provisions for any kids from prior relationships.
 Do clauses need to be reevaluated now that you’re remarrying?

 And if you have children: